-Almuth Schult is a German international goalkeeper currently playing for KC Current in the NWSL and who has played for clubs in both Germany and the USA.
-The 2016 Olympic Gold Medallist gave birth to twins in 2020, and a third child in August of 2023.
+Almuth Schult is a German international goalkeeper, who has player for clubs in both Germany and the USA.
+The 2016 Olympic Gold Medallist gave birth to twins in 2020, and a third child in August of this year.
+Almuth recently signed a new contract with Hamburger SV in the 2.
+Bundesliga.